 These are some of the basic tasks assigned to various developers according to their experience and skills.
 However, these tasks and their implementation may vary from project to project, as well as from team to team.

 Five Must-Have .NET Development Tools Every Developer Should Know

-Being a developer can be quite difficult in this day and age, especially without the right tools.
+Being a developer can be quite difficult in this day and age, especially without the right .NET development tools.
 Every .NET developer has their own preferences when it comes to the IDEs and other programs required to develop software.

 However, there are a few tools that many developers agree are must-haves to make life easier, and the availability of feature-rich IDEs is one of the reasons the .NET framework is so desirable.